This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Blunt Abdominal Injury in Children

 A blunt abdominal injury in your child

 is a forceful blow to the abdomen without an open wound.
-The most common causes in children include motor vehicle accidents, falls, bicycle or sports injuries.
 Your child's risk for damage to internal organs is greater than an adult's.
 The risk increases because your child's abdominal muscles are not fully developed.
 If your child is younger, he or she has less abdominal fat than an adult.
 Organs such as your child's pancreas, liver, spleen, or bladder may be injured.
 His or her intestines may also be injured.
-These injuries may cause internal bleeding and can become life threatening.
+These injuries may cause internal bleeding and can become life-threatening.
 Your child may have no symptoms at all.
 Your child may instead have abdominal pain, swelling, or bruises.